 Here are some additional tips for implementing social media automation and employee advocacy programs:

-• Take some time to review and respond to comments as well as go over the results you’ve found from social listening.
+- Take some time to review and respond to comments as well as go over the results you’ve found from social listening.
 Depending on how often you’re posting, this could take just a few minutes or a few hours several times a week.

-• Always be aware of what you have scheduled to post and be prepared to unschedule it if circumstances change.
+- Always be aware of what you have scheduled to post and be prepared to unschedule it if circumstances change.
 You should also feel free to unschedule a post if a larger story dominates the news cycle that would be more fitting.
 For example, if social media is focused on a tragedy, like a mass shooting at a school, this might not be the time to post about your firm’s newest partner.

-• Each social media platform has its own requirements for graphics, character limits, tagging, and things of that nature.
+- Each social media platform has its own requirements for graphics, character limits, tagging, and things of that nature.
 They also speak to different audiences.
 Tailor your content to be appropriate for each.

-• Above all, create a firm culture that makes attorneys and staff want to be employee advocates.
+- Above all, create a firm culture that makes attorneys and staff want to be employee advocates.
 Satisfied employees are more likely to speak positively about your firm, and as we’ve seen, word-of-mouth and internal culture go a long way in establishing your reputation.

 There are also a few social media automation practices that family law firms and attorneys should avoid.
 “Automated” does not mean “artificial.”
-It is important that there are real humans behind the screen.
+It is important that real humans are behind the screen.
 This ensures quality writing and accurate messaging.
 It is also important to avoid using tools to buy followers.
 It is better to have a smaller number of the right followers instead of a wide range of irrelevant followers or bots.